plieb/OBAW-0x0005-Salesforce/README.md

     - Selected OAuth Scopes: Full Access (full)
     - Click **Save**

-## Step 3: Deploy the Messenger Bot
+## Step 3: Deploy the bot on Heroku

 1. Make sure you are logged in to the [Heroku Dashboard](https://dashboard.heroku.com/)
 1. Click the button below to deploy the Messenger bot on Heroku: